Are You Looking To End Your Colorado Common-Law Marriage?

 Colorado is one of the few states that recognizes common-law marriage.
 If you are married by common law and decide to break up with your spouse, you will have to go through the divorce process just as if you were married.

-At Keane Law in Boulder, Colorado, our lawyers can advise you on whether your relationship qualifies as a common-law marriage.
-We offer a free 30 minute consultation to answer your questions.
+At The Offices of Keane Law, LLC, in Boulder our lawyers can advise you on whether your relationship qualifies as a common-law marriage in Colorado.
+We offer a free 30-minute consultation to answer your questions about this area of family law.

 What Is Common-Law Marriage?